Fort Ward (Washington): Before and during World War II

 After World War II, personnel on the base (which was transferred back to the U.S. Army in 1956) continued to listen in on radio transmissions—first Korean and then Soviet.
 Activity continued at the radio station until 1956.

 Post World War II

 The U.S. Army abandoned all operations in 1958.
 Upon this second deactivation, the Washington State Park System negotiated for acquisition of part of the fort in 1960, which became Fort Ward State Park.
 In 2011, it was transferred to the Bainbridge Island Metro Park & Recreation District and became Fort Ward Park.
 The naval radio transmitting station located at Battle Point was deactivated on March 31, 1959, and the equipment was removed in 1971.
 The location is now Battle Point Park, administered by the Bainbridge Island Metro Park & Recreation District.

-Over the years, some of the buildings have been converted into homes, and the area, the parade ground of the community of Fort Ward has been designated a National Historic Site, the only one of its kind on Bainbridge Island.
+Over the years, some of the buildings have been converted into homes, and the area, the parade ground of the community of Fort Ward has been designated a National Historic Site.
 Many of the homes are also listed on the City of Bainbridge Island's Historic Register.